GregSchiemer/SatGam/README.md

 SatGam’s browser audio path uses secure-context web features associated with Csound WebAssembly, so for phone deployment it must be served over **HTTPS** with **WSS** for WebSockets.

-Certificates must be created for the **SatGam server running on the MacBook Pro**.
+Certificates must be created for the **SatGam Server** running on the MacBook Pro.
 Phones reach the server through a concert network using a **tp-link AX73 Wi-Fi 6 Router**.

 In this setup: